SUPER 8 SCHOOL

 russ at kominek dot com

-Repairing super 8 and 16mm equipment since 1985, 16mm Bolex cameras his
+Repairs and sales of super 8 and 16mm equipment since 1985.

-Expert at converting Bolex cameras to Super 16!
+Specializing in 16mm Bolex cameras including converting to Super 16!

 Du-All Camera, New York City